 Honestly, my heart behind all this is that future generations will never even consider student loans as an option.
 With that mindset, it’s possible that one day no one will need student loan forgiveness programs!

-Want to learn more about the debt snowball?
-I got you.
-Check out this free three-day email series that will help you start to take control of your money and get rid of those loans—for good.
+Want to learn more about paying off debt as fast as humanly possible?
+My latest quick read, Destroy Your Student Loan Debt, will help you learn how to take control of your money and get rid of those loans—for good.
 Boom.

 About Anthony ONeal